-For the certification process, there is a 12-15 hour ‘onboarding’ session that focuses on becoming a volunteer with Extension.
-It will be offered January-March annually, and feature online training with some live instruction and some videos.
-Contact the Wisconsin Master Gardener Outreach Program Manager Mike Maddox and/or Amy Freidig at firstname.lastname@example.org and email@example.com for more information about certifying as a MGV.
+The certification process is a 12-15 hour ‘onboarding’ session offered by the Wisconsin Master Gardener Program (not Dane County Extension) that focuses on becoming a volunteer with UW-Madison Department of Extension.
+It is offered January-March annually, and features online training with some live instruction.
+After you have been approved through the Dane County Extension Orientation session, please contact the Wisconsin Master Gardener Outreach Program Manager Mike Maddox and/or Outreach Specialist – Master Gardener Program Amy Freidig at firstname.lastname@example.org and email@example.com for more information about onboarding and certifying as a MGV.

 Required Volunteer Hours

 At the successful conclusion of onboarding, you will be ready to volunteer.
+Note that you cannot volunteer as a MGV until onboarding is completed.
 In Dane County, the first year, for your 24 minimum required volunteer hours you will need to:

 - 12 hours in the Teaching Garden as part of a team in one of the 12 garden areas (you get to choose your area) https://dane.extension.wisc.edu/horticulture/teaching-garden/

 - 4 hours at a local food pantry garden, community garden, church garden, West Madison Ag Station Garden or a school garden,